getify/Functional-Light-JS/manuscript/ch3.md

 The array `[3,9]` is sent in as a single value to `fn(..)`, but `foo(..)` expects `x` and `y` separately.
 If we could change the declaration of `foo(..)` to be `function foo([x,y]) { ..`, we'd be fine.
 Or, if we could change the behavior of `bar(..)` to make the call as `fn(...[3,9])`, the values `3` and `9` would be passed in individually.

-There will be occasions when you have two functions that are imcompatible in this way, and you won't be able to change their declarations/definitions.
+There will be occasions when you have two functions that are incompatible in this way, and you won't be able to change their declarations/definitions.
 So, how can you use them together?

 We can define a helper to adapt a function so that it spreads out a single received array as its individual arguments: